Fresh Corn Salad

 ingredients for corn salad

-• Scallions: Add a mild onion flavor and a pop of color, enhancing the overall freshness of the salad.
+• Scallions: Add a milder onion flavor than red onion and a pop of color, enhancing the overall freshness of the salad.

 • Jump to the printable recipe for precise measurements